Kublai Khan: Southeast Asia and South Seas

-Three expeditions against Burma, in 1277, 1283, and 1287, brought the Mongol forces to the Irrawaddy Delta, whereupon they captured Bagan, the capital of the Pagan Kingdom and established their government.
+Three expeditions against Burma, in 1277, 1283, and 1287, brought the Mongol forces to the Irrawaddy Delta, whereupon they captured Bagan, the capital of the Pagan kingdom and established their government.
 Kublai had to be content with establishing a formal suzerainty, but Pagan finally became a tributary state, sending tributes to the Yuan court until the Yuan dynasty fell to the Ming dynasty in 1368.
 Mongol interests in these areas were commercial and tributary relationships.

-Kublai Khan maintained close relations with Siam, in particular with prince Mangrai of Chiangmai and king Ram Khamheng of Sukhothai.
-In fact, Kublai encouraged them to attack the Khmers after the Thais were being pushed southwards from Nanchao.
-This happened after king Jayavarman VIII of the Khmer Empire refused to pay tribute to the Mongols.
+Kublai Khan maintained close relations with Siam, in particular with Prince Mangrai of Chiang Mai and King Ramkhamhaeng of Sukhothai.
+In fact, Kublai encouraged them to attack the Khmers following the southern retreat of the Siamese from Nanchao.
+This happened after King Jayavarman VIII of the Khmer Empire refused to pay tribute to the Mongols.
 Jayavarman VIII was so insistent on not having to pay tribute to Kublai that he had Mongol envoys imprisoned.
 These attacks from the Siamese eventually weakened the Khmer Empire.
 The Mongols then decided to venture south into Cambodia in 1283 by land from Champa.
 They were able to conquer Cambodia by 1284.
 Cambodia effectively became a vassal state by 1285 when Jayavarman VIII was finally forced to pay tribute to Kublai.

 During the last years of his reign, Kublai launched a naval punitive expedition of 20–30,000 men against Singhasari on Java (1293), but the invading Mongol forces were forced to withdraw by Majapahit after considerable losses of more than 3000 troops.
 Nevertheless, by 1294, the year that Kublai died, the Thai kingdoms of Sukhothai and Chiang Mai had become vassal states of the Yuan dynasty.

 Europe

 Under Kublai, direct contact between East Asia and Europe was established, made possible by Mongol control of the central Asian trade routes and facilitated by the presence of efficient postal services.
-In the beginning of the 13th century, Europeans and Central Asians – merchants, travelers, and missionaries of different orders – made their way to China.
+At the beginning of the 13th century, Europeans and Central Asians – merchants, travelers, and missionaries of different orders – made their way to China.
 The presence of Mongol power allowed large numbers of Yuan subjects, intent on warfare or trade, to travel to other parts of the Mongol Empire, all the way to Rus, Persia, and Mesopotamia.